Last Updated on July 22, 2025 by Becky Halls

-In the constantly shifting world of SEO, some things never change—like the importance of backlinks.
+In the constantly shifting world of SEO, some things never change, and one of these things is the importance of backlinks.
 But how we build them?
-That’s evolving fast.
+That’s evolving fast!
 And if you’re still using outdated methods or skipping link-building altogether, you’re likely leaving rankings, traffic, and visibility on the table.

-One strategy making a comeback with a modern twist is the ability to exchange backlinks – but not in the way you might remember from 2010.
+One strategy making a comeback, but with a fresh modern twist, is the ability to exchange backlinks – but not in the way you might remember from 2010.

 Today, in 2025, exchanging backlinks is all about relevance, quality, and, increasingly, AI.
 Platforms like 3Way.Social are now helping users automate smart, ethical backlink exchanges – with AI-driven suggestions tailored to your domain and niche.